arreadev/openbox/README.md

 ## 💻 Languages

 OpenBox is developed in HTML, CSS and JAVASCRIPT.
+The website is only available in French.

 ## ✉️ Contact Us